 Why is the Chinese script better suited for this medium than the Roman alphabet?
 It’s all about information density: In Chinese each character represents a syllable, and most words comprise one or two syllables.
 Chinese characters are far more information-rich than a single Roman letter — they have to be, as there are far more of them to choose from.
 This means you can get far more meaning across in one screenful of scribbling.
 While you could write w-a-i-t-f-o-r-m-e, which requires the processing of nine sequential screenfuls by the other party and guessing where the spaces go, in Chinese you’d be done with 等我 — two screens.
 Trying to pack in whole words comprised of Roman letters onto the screen is a nonstarter for anything longer than ‘me’ — alphabetic words just get too long, too horizontal.
 Chinese characters, on the other hand, have always been built to fit inside a square.

 In other words, Chinese speakers have a ready-made system for packing as much mutually understandable information as possible into a 42mm square.
 The killer app for the Apple Watch is the Chinese language.
-The rest of us are forced to draw fishes and hope nothing gets lost in translation.
+The rest of us are forced to draw fish and hope nothing gets lost in translation.